TheHannuAWS/AWS-Immersion-Day/Lab2/README.md

   ````

 ## 3. Create Multus App using uploaded Docker image from the ECR
-* Create a new directory at your bastion host (under /home/ec2-user/ or other location you like)
+* Create a new directory at your bastion host (under /home/ec2-user/)
 ````
+cd ~
 mkdir k8s-environment && cd k8s-environment
 ````
 * Install multus CNI (This uses us-west-2 as default image location - below is for arm64).